webfashionist/RichText/README.md

 - `bold` (default: `(boolean) true`) :: Defines if the bold button should be displayed in the editor toolbar
 - `italic` (default: `(boolean) true`) :: Defines if the italic button should be displayed
 - `underline` (default: `(boolean) true`) :: Displays the underline button

+**Fonts**
+- `fonts` (default: `(boolean) true`) :: Enables font formatting
+- `fontList` :: Array of allowed fonts.
+The fonts set by default are fonts which should work on Windows, Mac and Linux by default.
+Setting fonts manually will overwrite the array.

 **Text alignment**
 - `leftAlign` (default: `(boolean) true`)